Bachelor's Degree in Life Sciences

 PAL3ISTE: INSTRUMENTAL TECHNIQUES FOR THE ANALYSIS OF PHARMACEUTICAL SUBSTANCES

-– 5 ECTS – Objectives To train students in various techniques for analyzing both solutions and solids, enabling them to experimentally analyze and control active ingredients alone or in pharmaceutical forms, as well as pharmacokinetics.
+– 5 ECTS – Objectives: To train students in various analytical techniques for both solutions and solids, enabling them to conduct experimental analyses and quality control of active pharmaceutical ingredients—both on their own and in pharmaceutical formulations—as well as pharmacokinetic studies.

-- Know how to determine and characterize the crystal polymorphism of pharmaceutical substances using thermal and diffractometric methods.
+- Be able to identify and characterize the crystalline polymorphs of pharmaceutical substances using thermal and diffraction methods.

-- Analysis and measurement of various elements in pharmaceutical substances/blood/urine using atomic spectrophotometry.
+- Analysis and quantification of various elements in pharmaceutical substances, blood, and urine using atomic spectrophotometry.

 - Conceptualization and modeling of Newtonian, non-Newtonian, and viscoelastic behaviors.
 Application to viscometric and rheological measurements of healthcare products.

-- Introduction to analytical separation methods and their coupling with mass spectrometry for the identification and quantification of xenobiotics.
+- Introduction to separative analytical methods and their coupling with mass spectrometry: application to the identification and quantification of xenobiotics.

-Content (CM-TD-TP) The various analysis methods are presented in lectures and illustrated with numerous examples relating to medicines.
-A few hours of tutorials are devoted to demonstrating the complementary nature of all these techniques.
-Numerous practical sessions (32 hours/student) directly linked to the lectures enable students to familiarize themselves with the different types of equipment and thus gain a better understanding of all these techniques, both in terms of fundamentals and technical aspects.
-Speakers Montpellier University
+Course Content (Lectures-Tutorials-Lab) The various analytical methods are presented in lectures and illustrated with numerous examples related to pharmaceuticals.
+A few hours of tutorials are dedicated to demonstrating how these techniques complement one another.
+Numerous laboratory sessions (32 hours per student), directly linked to the lectures, allow students to become familiar with the various types of equipment and thus to better master all these techniques, both in terms of fundamentals and technical application.
+Instructors: University of Montpellier

 PAL3ISPP: PHARMACOLOGY – PHARMACOKINETICS – TOXICOLOGY

-– 5 ECTS – Objectives Pharmacology: Through pharmacology courses, students must acquire solid knowledge of the families of drugs covered.
-The pharmacology course describes the mechanism(s) of action of each family of drugs, the resulting pharmacological properties and therapeutic indications, the main pharmacokinetic parameters, side effects, drug interactions, and the main contraindications.
+– 5 ECTS – Objectives: Pharmacology: Through the pharmacology course, students should acquire a solid understanding of the drug classes covered.
+The pharmacology course describes the mechanism(s) of action for each class of drugs, their pharmacological properties and resulting therapeutic indications, key pharmacokinetic parameters, side effects, drug interactions, and major contraindications.
 Pharmacokinetics: By the end of the course, students should be able to:

-- To describe the different stages of the journey of an active chemical ingredient (absorption, distribution, metabolism, and excretion) contained in a pharmaceutical product after administration to humans.
+- To describe the various stages of the journey of an active pharmaceutical ingredient (Absorption, Distribution, Metabolism, and Excretion) contained in a pharmaceutical product after administration to humans

-- To describe the different mechanisms involved during these stages
+- To describe the various mechanisms involved during these stages

-- Define the various pharmacokinetic parameters: bioavailability, distribution volumes, clearances, half-lives, etc.
+- To define the various pharmacokinetic parameters: bioavailability, volume of distribution, clearance, half-life, etc.

-- Calculate these parameters using non-compartmental analysis or pharmacokinetic models.
+- To calculate these parameters using a non-compartmental analysis or pharmacokinetic models.

 Toxicology: By the end of the course, students should be able to:

-- To describe the general principle of the metabolization stage of an AP contained in a pharmaceutical product after administration to humans.
+- To describe the general principle of the metabolism of an active pharmaceutical ingredient (API) contained in a pharmaceutical product following administration to humans

-- Describe the different modes of action of a toxic substance.
+- Describe the various mechanisms of action of a toxic substance

-- Describe the toxicology of ethanol and paracetamol.
+- Describe the toxicology of ethanol and acetaminophen

 - Describe the main stages of clinical investigation (preclinical studies)